In the children's act

 Chapter 4 refers to Children's Courts and Section 45 refers to matters which Children's Court may adjudicate.
 Section 46 refers to Orders which the Children's Court may make and specifically Section 46(1)(g) states that “the Court may make an Order subjecting a child, a parent or caregiver of a child, or any person holding parental responsibilities and rights in respect of the child to :

 Both early intervention services and a family preservation programme”.

-Similarly Section 46(1)(8) allows the Children's Court to make a Child Protection Order which Order can include: “instructing a parent or care-giver of a child to undergo professional counseling, or to participate in mediation, a family group conference, or other appropriate problem solving forum”.
+Similarly, Section 46(1)(8) allows the Children's Court to make a Child Protection Order which Order can include: “instructing a parent or caregiver of a child to undergo professional counselling, or to participate in mediation, a family group conference, or other appropriate problem-solving forum”.
 The Legislature has therefore clearly envisaged that mediation will play a large role both in Court Applications and particularly Children's Courts in order to ensure that the best interests of the children are paramount, to avoid unnecessary delays and to move the process from an adversarial process to a resolutive one.

 Section 49 is a specific empowering Section relating to “lay-forum-hearings”.
 In this Section, a Children's Court is empowered, before it decides a matter, order a lay-forum-hearing in an attempt to settle the matter out of Court which may include:

-mediation by a Family Advocate, Social Worker, Social Service professionals or other suitable qualified person;
+mediation by a Family Advocate, Social Worker, Social Service professionals or other suitably qualified person;

 a family group conference contemplated in Section 70; or